hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-web-domain-httpauth admin example.com alice

-The call is used for deleting http auth user
+This function is used for deleting http auth user

 *******************************************************************